tjkyner/australian-rain-prediction/README.md

 ### Repository Structure
 ```
-├── images/          # Contains exported images of plots used in the presentation
+├── images/          # Exported images of plots
+├── saved_models/    # Saved hyperparameter-tuned models for quick access
-├── submissions/     # Contains files used for the project submissions
+├── submissions/     # Files used for the project submissions
 ├── .gitignore
 ├── LICENSE
 ├── README.md
-├── notebook.ipynb   # Jupyter notebook containing the analysis and model
+├── notebook.ipynb   # Jupyter notebook containing the analysis and models
 └── weatherAUS.csv   # Data on weather conditions in Australia
 ```